 By Ginger Andro and Chuck Glicksman

-Although essential oils (EO) are a great tool for helping pets, many people profit through disinformation and unsafe practices.
-In order to dispel the myths surrounding essential oil use with pets, it’s best to consult with specially trained practitioners.
-Aromatherapy is a wonderful addition to your pets care, along with good nutrition, exercise, advice from your Vet and of course, love.
+Although essential oils (EO) are a great tool for helping people and pets, many people profit through disinformation and unsafe practices.
+In order to dispel the myths surrounding essential oil use, it’s best to consult with specially trained practitioners.
+Aromatherapy is a wonderful addition for you and your pet, along with good nutrition, exercise, advice from your Doctor/Vet and of course, love.

 What are Essential Oils?